ricsanfre/pi-cluster/docs/_docs/elasticsearch.md

   helm install -f values.yml prometheus-elasticsearch-exporter prometheus-community/prometheus-elasticsearch-exporter --namespace k3s-logging
   ```

-When deployed, the exporter generates a Kubernetes Service exposing prometheus-elasticsearch-exporter metrics endpoint (port 9108).
+When deployed, the exporter generates a Kubernetes Service exposing prometheus-elasticsearch-exporter metrics endpoint (/metrics on port 9108).

 It can be tested with the following command: